openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 The requirements for the Wallet and the Verifier, unless specified otherwise:

-* MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OID4VP over the W3C Digital Credentials API.
+* MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
   * The Wallet MUST support both signed and unsigned requests defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MUST support signed requests, unsigned requests, or both.
 * Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
 Custom URL schemes MUST NOT be used.
 * Response Mode MUST be `dc_api.jwt`.
 The response MUST be encrypted.
-* The DQCL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
+* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
 Presentation Exchange as defined in Sections 5.4 and 5.5 of [@!OIDF.OID4VP] MUST NOT be used.
-Below is the list of features in the DQCL query and response that MUST be supported:
+Below is the list of features in the DCQL query and response that MUST be supported:
   * tbd
 * Support for Transaction Data as defined in Sections 5.4 and 7.4 of [@!OIDF.OID4VP] is tbd.

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API

-  * The Credential format identifier MUST be `mso_mdoc`.
+  * The Credential Format Identifier MUST be `mso_mdoc`.
-  * mdoc Credential Format specific DCQL parameters as defined in Section 6.4.2. of [@!OIDF.OID4VP] MUST be used.
+  * ISO mdoc Credential Format specific DCQL parameters as defined in Annex B.3.1. of [@!OIDF.OID4VP] MUST be used.
-  * Verifier MAY request more than one credential in the same request.
+  * Verifier MAY request more than one Credential in the same request.
-  * When multiple mdocs are being returned, each mdoc should be returned in a separate DeviceResponse, each matching to a respective DCQL query.
-In this case, resulting in VP Token contains multiple DeviceResponses.
+  * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate DeviceResponse (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
+Therefore, the resulting `vp_token` contains multiple DeviceResponses.
   * Specific requirements for the response encryption are tbd.

 ### Session Transcript

-The SessionTranscript as defined in [@ISO.18013-5] shall be used with the following changes:
+The SessionTranscript as defined in Section 9.1.5.1 in [@ISO.18013-5] MUST be used with the following changes:

 * DeviceEngagementBytes MUST be null.
 * EReaderKeyBytes MUST be null